 A program available to senior citizen groups to provide for entertainment, events or outings which promote increased socialization.

 Mini-grants are administered by the Genesee Senior Foundation, Inc.

 This service provides information, assistance, assessment, and scheduling for medical, social and shopping transportation needs.

+Specialized service for those who need extra help during transit.
 Community Action of Orleans & Genesee’s “Door Through Door” Transportation (CATS bus) is a specialized service for those who are unable to use other options due to their need for extra help.
 This service provides a driver who is able to assist riders with their belongings and preparation for boarding the accessible bus.

 This program supports transportation costs for groups of older adults wishing to participate in social events or outings as approved by the Genesee Senior Foundation, Inc.

 An in-home service to provide assistance with budgeting, bill paying and day to day financial matters such as:

 - Balance a checkbook